said-lourhaoui/DAG-scheduling/README.md

 - Choose the DAG parameters ranges
 - Run the script
 - It will select a tuple of values at each iteration and executes both algorithms
-- Finally, it will create a csv file containing the simulation results.
+- Finally, it will create a csv file containing the simulation results

 #### To visualize the GA paramaters estimation
 - Open the notebook Ga_plots.ipynb and run the cells